-- (v) that one compartment or such number of berth or seats, as the railway administration may think fit, of a second class carriage of every train carrying passengers shall be reserved for the exclusive use of females. - (vi) that the railway shall be worked on the system known as Absolute Block System in accordance with the regulations prescribed in section Chapter VIII of the General Rules for Railways in India.
+- (v) that one compartment or such number of berth or seats, as the railway administration may think fit, of a second class carriage of every train carrying passengers shall be reserved for the exclusive use of females. - (vi) that the railway shall be worked on the system known as Absolute Block System in accordance with the regulations prescribed in section Chapter VIII of the General Rules for Railways in Indian.

-Note: In the statement showing the cases in which the Maximum and Minimum dimensions have been infringe d, full details for each case must be given, in the form attached (Form XVII) with expalanation of the necessity for such infringements and a reference to the authority under which it was permitted.
-If there have been no infringements of the Maximum and Minimum Dimensions the words, "with the exception detailed in the statement herewith annexed", should be omitted or struck out. (vii) # that the electric traction equipment can be used for the public carriage of passengers without danger to the public and that the rules for design and inspection of equipment for electric traction of Chapter VIII of these Rules) have been complied with.
+Note: In the statement showing the cases in which the Maximum and Minimum dimensions have been infringed full details for each case must be given, in the form attached (Form XVII) with explanation of the necessity for such infringements and a reference to the authority under which it was permitted.
+If there have been no infringements of the Maximum and Minimum Dimensions the words, "with the exception detailed in the statement herewith annexed", should be omitted or stuck out.

-- (viii) that the signalling and telecommunication equipment have been installed in accordance with the approved instructions and they are safe for passing traffic. - (ix) thathas been delegated to accompany the Commissioner of Railways Safety on his inspection and all information supplied or engagements entered into by him shall bear my authority.
+- (vii) Deleted - (viii) That the signaling and telecommunication equipment have been installed in accordance with the approved instructions and they are safe for passing traffic. - (ix) that has been delegated to accompany the Commissioner of Railways Safety on his inspection and all information supplied or engagements entered into by him shall bear my authority.